xumingzhu989/AESINet-TGRS/README.md

 ### Note
 Currently, both ResNet and VGG versions of AESINet codes have been uploaded.

 There is still room for improvement in the readability of the code, and the author will update the version with better readability as soon as possible.

+If you have any questions, please send an email to: z15264367990@163.com